 In May 2014, the Financial Accounting Standards Board ("FASB") issued new accounting guidance related to revenue recognition.
 This new standard will replace all current U.S. GAAP guidance on this topic and eliminate all industry-specific guidance.
 The new revenue recognition standard provides a unified model to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration for which the entity expects to be entitled in exchange for those goods or services.
 This guidance can be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
 In July 2015, the FASB voted to amend the guidance by approving a one-year delay in the effective date of the new standard to 2018.
 In addition, the FASB has also issued several amendments to the standard which clarify certain aspects of the guidance, including principal versus agent consideration and identifying performance obligations.
 We expect to complete our evaluation of the impact of the accounting and disclosure requirements on our consolidated financial statements, business processes, controls and systems during the fourth quarter of 2017.
-This includes reviewing current accounting policies and practices to identify potential impact of the accounting and disclosure requirements on our business processes, controls and system.
-The extent of the impact of the adoption of this new standard is subject to the completion of our assessment by the end of 2017.
+This includes reviewing current accounting policies and practices to identify potential impact of the accounting and disclosure requirements on our business processes, controls and system of the adoption of our assessment by the end of 2017.
 We will adopt this standard in the first quarter of 2018, and apply the modified retrospective approach.